RudiFolla/LaravelTest/README.md

 - without authentication:
   - POST auth/login (parameters: email, password) will create a token for the authentication used in the apis

+  - POST api/users will create a user and return his api token

+- with authentication:
+  - Users:
     - GET api/users will return all the users in the database
     - GET api/users/{user} will return the user with that id
-  - POST api/users will create a user and return his api token
     - PUT api/users/{user} will update the selected user
-- with authentication:
   - Customers:
     - GET api/customers will return all the customers in the database
     - GET api/customers/{customer} will return the customer with that id